 If you have been arrested and charged for driving while impaired (DWI) or driving under the influence (DUI) in or around Columbia, Maryland, a Columbia DUI lawyer can help.
 Whether this is your first DUI or DWI or this is a repeated mistake, an attorney can evaluate your case, make recommendations for a course of action, and diligently represent you in court proceedings.

 DUI and DWI are two common terms that are often used interchangeably, but they are actually different charges.
 Whether you are charged with a DUI or DWI depends on the results of a breathalyzer test, a test administered by a police officer which determines your blood alcohol concentration (BAC).
-In Maryland, if your BAC is between 0.07 and 0.08, you are presumed to be driving while impaired.
-If your BAC is 0.08 or higher, you are presumed to be driving under the influence of alcohol.
+In Maryland, if your BAC is between 0.07 and 0.08, you are presumed to be driving while impaired (DWI).
+If your BAC is 0.08 or higher, you are presumed to be driving under the influence (DUI) of alcohol.
 Of course, anyone under 21 years of age is forbidden from having any amount of alcohol in his system.
 Maryland has a zero-tolerance policy for anyone under the age of 21 who has been consuming alcohol, which means their BAC cannot be above 0.02.
-Having an open container of alcohol in the vehicle and drinking and driving with minors in the vehicle are additional alcohol-related infractions.
+Having an open container of alcohol in the vehicle and drinking and driving with minors in the vehicle are additional alcohol-related infractions that can lead to enhanced penalties.

 Overall, a DWI is less severe than a DUI, but neither is to be taken lightly in the least.
 Penalties for both DWIs and DUIs include:

 If you have been charged with a DUI or DWI, you need to know your options.
 Contacting a Columbia DUI Lawyer is the first step in handling your case.
-A Columbia DUI Lawyer can assist you by explaining Maryland DUI and DWI laws in depth, making recommendations for pleadings, and representing you when your day in court arrives.
-Columbia DUI Lawyers can negotiate for the mitigation or complete dismissal of your DWI or DUI charge and help you get your get your legal record back on track.
+Ed Tayter will assist you by explaining Maryland DUI and DWI laws in depth, making recommendations for pleadings, and representing you when your day in court arrives.
+Mr. Tayter will negotiate for the mitigation or complete dismissal of your DWI or DUI charge and help you get your get your legal record back on track.
 We all make mistakes, but we do not have to be punished for them for a lifetime.
-A, aggressive, hardworking, and knowledgeable Columbia DUI Lawyer can work to avoid this from happening and fight to ensure that your record is not permanently stained.
+You can depend on the aggressive, hardworking, and knowledgeable approach of Mr. Tayter and his attorneys to fight to ensure that your record is not permanently stained.